- Third Form

 - If you are traveling with your family, take the time to stop by and visit one or two colleges in the area.

 Feel free to come by our office, located on the second floor of the Administration Building, if you have any questions or concerns.
-If you would like to schedule a meeting with your college counselor, email Mrs. Kerr and be sure to let her know when you are free as you can’t miss class to meet with us.
+If you would like to schedule a meeting with your college counselor, email the College Counseling Coordinator and be sure to let her know when you are free as you can’t miss class to meet with us.

 FOURTH FORM CALENDAR